refulgentsummer/revsuephillips.com/README.md

 # revsuephillips.com

-Initial setup for new personal website h/t Troy Conrad Therrien forked from Dan Hassan.
+Site design forked from Dan Hassan via Troy Therrien.
+All materials are free to share: Creative Commons (BY-NC-SA 3.0).